Big Sandy Lake: History

-Big Sandy Lake was inhabited by the Dakota Sioux until they were forcibly removed by the Ojibwa.
-In the Ojibwa language, the lake is known as Mitaawangaagamaa, meaning "Lake with flat, sandy beaches."
+Big Sandy Lake was inhabited by the Dakota Sioux until they were forcibly removed by the Ojibwe.
+In the Ojibwe language, the lake is known as Mitaawangaagamaa, meaning "Lake with flat, sandy beaches."
 The lake is home to the Sandy Lake Band of Mississippi Chippewa who are now part of the Mille Lacs Band of Ojibwe, but have been working on regaining their independent recognition by the Bureau of Indian Affairs.
-The Minnesota DNR also owns one island in Bell Horn Bay that they preserve.
-In the 1800s this was the island where the Sioux women and children hid from the attacking Ojibwa.
+The Minnesota DNR also owns one island in Bill Horn Bay that they preserve.
+In the 1800s this was the island where the Sioux women and children hid from the attacking Ojibwe.

 In 1798, North West Company maintained a post on the western side of the lake; in 1830, American Fur Company established a post at the confluence of the Sandy River with the Mississippi River, a short distance west of the lake.
 Originally located on the north shore of Big Sandy Lake, the village of Gaa-mitaawangaagamaag was the western terminus of the Northwest Trail that connected the Mississippi River with the Saint Louis River; Savanna Portage State Park commemorating this historic trail is located on the northeastern shore.

-In 1850, the United States attempted to remove the Ojibwa population out of Michigan and Wisconsin to areas west of the Mississippi River, resulting in the Sandy Lake tragedy in which several hundred natives died of disease, starvation and exposure.
+In 1850, the United States attempted to remove the Ojibwe population out of Michigan and Wisconsin to areas west of the Mississippi River, resulting in the Sandy Lake tragedy in which several hundred natives died of disease, starvation and exposure.
 A memorial commemorating the Sandy Lake tragedy was established at the United States Army Corps of Engineers Sandy Lake Dam Campgrounds.
 Along Minnesota State Highway 65, a rest area with a view of Sandy Lake was established, enhanced with a Historical Marker plaque to commemorate the Sandy Lake tragedy.